tinyvision-ai-inc/tinyclunx33_public/Docs/som_usb.md

 used to offer extended power capability of the device, but is not required if ignoring the extra Type-C functions.

 ## RTL integration

-A CPU core is required to manage the complexity of the hard USB core.
+A CPU core is preferred to manage the Lattice USB23 register interfae.

 ![](images/som_usb_rtl_integration.drawio.png)